How I Stay Productive: Nancy Smith

 What’s your favorite piece of stationery?

-I have a paper planner.
+I like a paper planner.
 My favorite has a cult-like following; it is called the Erin Condren Life Planner.
 I am super particular with what I like about my planner, for example, the format must be a vertical weekly layout and it has to start with Monday as the first day of each week.
-I have been a paper planner addict since my very first “Filofax” purchase when I was a teenager.
+My paper planner addiction dates from my very first “Filofax” purchase when I was a teenager.

 When in the day do you have the most proactive attention?